CharlieKerfoot/CharlieKerfoot.github.io/_posts/digimon.md

     print(dict(answers))
 ```

-Here, I, instead, set up a nested dictionary which holds the values of `[total]`, `[count]`, and `[average]` and then returns the whole dictionary rather than just the average HP value.
+Here, I, instead, set up a nested dictionary which holds the values of `[total]`, `[count]`, and `[average]` and then returns the whole dictionary rather than just the average `HP` value.
 While this function is clearly more verbose and uses more lines of code, the code itself is far more readable and the output allows the user to see the count and total aside from just the average.
 For a straightforward problem like this one, I might prefer the first solution but the organization of a nested dictionary data structure is much more convenient as the problem scales in complexity.

-Calling `find_avg("datasets/digimon.csv", "HP")` on both functions will return the same, correct answer.
-It just comes down to what you are prioritizing and what style your prefer when answering the question.
+Calling `find_avg("datasets/digimon.csv", "HP")` on both functions will return the same correct answer.
+It just comes down to what you are prioritizing and what style you prefer when answering the question.

 ## 2. Write a function that can count the number of Digimon with a specific attribute.